 Myth: You Need a Great Routine for Your Whole Day.

-That routine you see in the picture above?
-It’s been made of over time out of lots of little routines, and we’re still working on getting it right.
+A routine can be made of lots of little routines that work over time.
+The truth is it will likely evolve.
 You can lay out a general framework for your day, but don’t get so wrapped up in the details that it makes it impossible to be flexible.

 Something had to change and I knew it came back to routines.

 After a year of homeschooling and being forced to figure it out or give it up, I finally found ways to make routines that really work for our family.
 I had to start small and build.
 Once I got one thing pegged down, it became easier to figure out the rest of the day.

 I started seeing routines as a way to keep my sanity on long days.
 I also started seeing routines as a way to be sure I and connect with my kids every day.
 I began putting routines into place that supported what was most important to me.

 Best of all, when I started small with my routines, right away I was able to start doing some of the things I always wanted to do with my kids, but never found the time for before.

 How to Make Family Routines that Work

 When you’re home all day with kids a good routine makes the difference between happiness and tears.
 When your kids are at school all day and you pick them up when you get off work, a good routine makes the difference between screaming and connection.